IRCAD-IHU/sight-doc/Tutorials/src/TutoSimpleAR.rst

 Augmented view
 ===============

-Now that we get the 3D pose of the marker, this is pretty straightforward to display an object at this location on top of the video.
-In the sample, a ``::fwData::Mesh`` is preloaded and contains a cube whose sides have the same dimensions than the *ArUco* marker.
+Now that we get the 3D pose of the marker, it is pretty straightforward to display an object at this location on top of the video.
+In the sample, a ``::fwData::Mesh`` is preloaded and contains a cube whose sides have the same dimensions as the *ArUco* marker.

 In the generic scene, a first adaptor is used to display the video on the background layer: